 Here is a specification for the Cooler Master MasterBox Lite 3 Mini Tower PC Case.

-You can see that this PC Case fit mATX and Mini ITX motherboards:
+You can see that this PC Case fits mATX and Mini ITX motherboards:

 Yes, it can.
-An ATX case is often referred to as a mid-tower or a full tower case.
+An ATX case is often called a mid-tower or a full-tower case.

-So a PC case intended for ATX motherboards can fit Micro ATX motherboards as well as since Micro ATX is smaller than ATX.
+So a PC case intended for ATX motherboards can also fit Micro ATX motherboards since Micro ATX is smaller than ATX.

-Yes, all ATX motherboards can fit in a case that already has an ATX motherboard fitted in.
+Yes, all ATX motherboards can fit in a case that already has an ATX motherboard done.

 ATX standard has been with us since 1995.
 So, there is a high chance that your old PC case also still conforms to this standard.
 Hence it should be able to fit the newer motherboards just fine.

-There is one caveat though.
-Just make sure that it has the standoff screw holes at the appropriate location for the motherboard form factor you intend to buy.
+There is one caveat, though.
+Ensure the standoff screw holes are appropriate for the motherboard form factor you intend to buy.

-For instance, some older ATX PC case may not have the screw holes for the modern mATX or the mini ITX form factor.
+For instance, some older ATX PC cases may not have the screw holes for the modern mATX or the mini ITX form factor.

-Yes, a Mini ITX form factor can essentially fit in all the common PC Case sizes if it has the screw holes in the right position.
-It can fit in SFF, Mini, Mid and Full Towers.
+Yes, a Mini ITX form factor can fit all the standard PC Case sizes if it has the screw holes in the proper position.
+It can work in SFF, Mini, Mid, and Full Towers.